docker/docs/get-started/part2.md

 You can see that these are much the same steps you might have taken to set up and install your app on your host.
 However, capturing these as a Dockerfile allows us to do the same thing inside a portable, isolated Docker image.

-The steps above built up the filesystem of our image, but there's one more line in our Dockerfile.
+The steps above built up the filesystem of our image, but there are other lines in our Dockerfile.

 The `CMD` directive is our first example of specifying some metadata in our image that describes how to run a container based on this image.
 In this case, it's saying that the containerized process that this image is meant to support is `npm start`.

+The `EXPOSE 8080` informs Docker that the container is listening on port 8000 at runtime.

 What you see above is a good way to organize a simple Dockerfile; always start with a `FROM` command, follow it with the steps to build up your private filesystem, and conclude with any metadata specifications.
 There are many more Dockerfile directives than just the few we see above; for a complete list, see the [Dockerfile reference](https://docs.docker.com/engine/reference/builder/).